nick-dolan/gekko-batcher/readme.md

 #### Features

-- Ability to set up priority of where to get method's config (be it TOML, gekko's config.js or gekko-batcher's config itself)
+- Ability to set up the priority of where to get method's config (be it TOML, gekko's config.js or gekko-batcher's config itself)
 - Generating all possible combinations of configs for backtests and shuffle it
 - Multithreading
 - Exporting results to CSV file